WebOrigami/docs/src/content/concepts/tutorial.md

 ## A nested template can span multiple lines

-The text inside a backtick-delimited template can span multiple lines, so it can be as complex as you want.
+The text inside a template can be as complex as you want.

-<span class="tutorialStep"></span> To fill out the index page template, replace the contents of `index.orit` with:
+<span class="tutorialStep"></span> To fill out the index page template, replace the contents of `index.orit` by copying and pasting this:

 <clipboard-copy>